akorn/zfsbackup/README.md

 ##### single-server case

 This is a minimal, simple configuration.
+If you plan on having more than one server at any time in the future, it is recommended that you use a multi-server configuration template from the beginning.

 ```zsh
 # Path to sources.d directory: